-All the emission factors were those used in the latest UK Greenhouse Gas Emissions Inventory (Jackson et al., 2009).
-Methane emissions factors are unchanged and are the same as those used in the last DA GHG inventory compilation; the emission factors are taken from COPERT III (EEA, 2000).
+All the emission factors were those used in the latest UK Greenhouse Gas Emissions Inventory (MacCarthy et al., 2010).
+Nitrous oxide emissions factors are unchanged and are the same as those used in the last DA GHG inventory compilation; the emission factors are taken from the COPERT 4 methodology (EEA, 2007).